andrija-djurovic/monobin/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a problem of monotonic binning of numeric risk factors:

 ``` r
 suppressMessages(library(monobin))